Spanish Out of Class Activities

 - You can only use it to satisfy 50% of the requirement: you cannot use it more than 5 times for your out-of-class activity requirement, although, of course, you are encouraged to attend as much as you can/want.

-The Spanish Table takes place every Monday (12:00) and Thursday (4:00) at Augie’s Pub (it is not necessary to buy anything there).
+The Spanish Table takes place MONDAYS (11:00 am-12:00 pm) and TUESDAYS (5:00-6:00 pm) at the Warrior’s Den.
 Everyone who wants to practice Spanish is invited to join in the conversation! ¡Adelante!

 2. Volunteer activities involving Spanish: Your instructor might allow you to use your volunteer work as one of the activities, provided it fulfills certain requirements.